belak/blog/content/posts/zsh-utils.md

 --- Type one of the keys in parentheses ---
 ```

-Even after using ZSH for multiple years, if I see this, it's very rare that I take the time to go through this process every time: it's daunting and almost every time you'll end up with a config file that's different on each of your computers, leading to tons of frustration.
+Even after using ZSH for multiple years, if I see this, it's rare that I take the time to go through this process every time: it's daunting and almost every time you'll end up with a config file that's different on each of your computers, leading to tons of frustration.

 That's where I see the main advantages of a config framework: providing a much better out of the box ZSH experience and providing a base to build a personal config off of.